gsajith/captcharoo/README.md

 # Captcharoo — bot checker

-Captcharoo is the world's first **Proof of Humanity as a Service** (PoHaaS).
-It is a simple and secure way to verify that you're talking to a human being and not a bot.
+Captcharoo is a simple and secure way to verify that you're talking to a human being and not a bot.
+It's the world's first **Proof of Humanity as a Service** (PoHaaS).

 ## Background